-Your 2024 Money Horoscope Is Here & You Need To Re-Envision
+Your 2024 Money Horoscope Is Here & You Need To Re-envision

 AdvertisementADVERTISEMENT

-Saturn, your other planetary ruler, spends all year in Pisces, and starting June 29 its four-month retrograde could lead to you experiencing an ego-death of sorts, as Pisces energy activates your money sector, and Pisces is the sign of disillusionment.
+Saturn, your other planetary ruler, spends all year in Pisces, and starting 29th June its four month retrograde could lead to you experiencing an ego-death of sorts, as Pisces energy activates your money sector, and Pisces is the sign of disillusionment.
 During Saturn’s retrograde, you may find yourself not caring about earning money that much, but instead dreaming up refreshing and regenerative ways to spend and invest the money you already have.
-Jupiter’s presence in your fellow air sign of Gemini starting May 25 (for a period of 13 months) will help you connect with like-minded souls who believe in a more prosperous future for the collective.
+Jupiter’s presence in your fellow air sign of Gemini starting 25th May (for a period of 13 months) will help you connect with like-minded souls who believe in a more prosperous future for the collective.

 Pisces Sun & Rising: